Enjoy Travel to Japan!

 1. Shirotori Garden

-About a 15-minute walk from Atsuta Shrine, Shirotori Garden is a spot where you can enjoy the beauty of a Japanese garden.
+About a 15-minute walk from Atsuta Jingu, Shirotori Garden is a spot where you can enjoy the beauty of a Japanese garden.

 2. Nagoya Port

-You can enjoy a quiet and serene atmosphere with fewer people around.
+You can enjoy a quieter atmosphere with fewer people.

 • Grounds: Free

-• Comfortable shoes (to walk around the extensive grounds)
+• Comfortable walking shoes (to explore the large grounds)

-• Camera (to capture the natural and traditional architecture)
+• Camera (for photographing nature and traditional architecture)

-• Small change (convenient for purchasing amulets or ema)
+• Small change (useful when buying amulets or ema plaques)

-Atsuta Shrine is especially recommended among Japanese shrines for experiencing history and culture.
+Atsuta Jingu is one of the top shrines in Japan for experiencing history and culture.

-Be sure to visit when sightseeing in Nagoya!
+Be sure to visit when you’re sightseeing in Nagoya!

 Frequently Asked Questions